openstreetmap/osmdbt/man/osmdbt.md

 # NAME

 osmdbt - Tools for creating replication feeds from the main OSM database

 # DESCRIPTION

-Various tools for handling replication of OSM data.
+Various tools for handling replication of OpenStreetMap data.
 All changes in the main OSM database can be read regularly and dumped out into OSM change files.

 # COMMANDS

 osmdbt-catchup
-:   Mark changes in the log file as done.
+:   Mark changes in the PostgreSQL replication slot up to the specified LSN
+    as done.

 osmdbt-create-diff
-:   Read replication log and create OSM change file from it.
+:   Read replication log files created by `osmdbt-get-log` or `osmdbt-fake-log`
+    and create an OSM change file.

 osmdbt-disable-replication
 :   Disable replication on the database.